-In response to investor feedback at the 2018 Annual Meeting, the Compensation Committee committed to meeting the objective that our compensation policies and practices are contemporary, transparent, meet shareholder expectations, and in line with corporate governance best practices.
-Upon the recommendation of both the Compensation and the Nominating and Governance Committees, the Board approved six new compensation and governance-related policies.
-The Compensation Committee remains committed to this objective.
-Details on all compensation and governance-related policies are outlined in the section of this proxy statement entitled Corporate Governance.
+The Compensation Committee remains committed to meeting the objective that our compensation policies and practices are contemporary, transparent, meet shareholder expectations, and in line with corporate governance best practices.
+Details on all compensation and governancerelated policies are outlined in the section of this proxy statement entitled Corporate Governance.

-Our 2021 say-on-pay proposal is included in this proxy statement as Proposal 3: Approval, on an Advisory Basis, of the Compensation of the Company's Named Executive Officers.
+Our 2022 say-on-pay proposal is included in this proxy statement as Proposal 3: Approval, on an Advisory Basis, of the Compensation of the Company's Named Executive Officers.